magento/architecture/design-documents/graph-ql/storefront-api.md

 }
 ```

+As drawbacks:
-As a drawback we will ignore field "sort" in case of fulltext search.
+- we ignore field "sort" in case of fulltext search
+- "search term" is optional, because it's no needed for filtering requests

 Option 2.
 Set "search term" via filters OR sort field.